 Kubernetes DevOps: The Perfect Match

 Kubernetes is a great enabler of DevOps practices.
-Yet, it is complex to manage.
-With GitOps, you can get the best of both worlds - Kubernetes & DevOps.
+With GitOps, you can get the best of both worlds and easily manage Kubernetes DevOps.

 What exactly is DevOps?

 DevOpsis a philosophy, a methodology, an approach that drives software development and deployment in an organization.
 It essentially bridges the gap between development and operations teams, who previously operated independently from each other in siloes.
 DevOps merges the processes and workflows of development and operations teams and gives them a shared infrastructure and toolchain, aka pipelines.
 This approach allows each team to gain visibility into the other’s processes so that they can collaborate to identify issues early on in the process.

 As DevOps gained traction, teams were cobbling together pipelines from several independent tools, which meant that they had to be customized to integrate these diverse tools.
 This approach quickly became inefficient when adding a tool required the entire pipeline to be rebuilt.
 Containerization via Kubernetes offered a solution to the problem.